tlasica/blogyourmood.com/README.md

 About
 =====

-Internet service for tracking individual morale or to build team happiness index.
+A service for tracking individual morale or to build team happiness index.

 It is intended to be very simple:
 * not asking users to login and instead it propose unique URL for each user blog.